ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 ![Mounted AD8367 amplifier in its case](AD8367/AD8367_board.jpg)

 https://discord.com/channels/665557267189334046/782578245408653313/1169038092661964871

 Configuration of AD8367 amplifier is as following:
 - R<sub>out,load</sub> (R5): 150 Ohm (2 x 330 Ohm parallel)
 - C<sub>in</sub> (C7) + C<sub>out</sub> (C6 or C8): 1 uF

+#1) The easiest thing to do would probably be remove the 150R and replace it with 0R on the amp board.
+Then you have the 50+165 = 215 (as long as it is below 225 it is fine per ad8367 datasheet).
+You must use very short cables if you do this.
+For CX Card mod see: https://github.com/tandersn/cxadc-hw-mod/wiki/CX-CARD:-Modify-PCIe-CX-card-to-work-with-AD8367-(RMS-or-otherwise)

+For Amp Board RMS mod see: https://github.com/tandersn/cxadc-hw-mod/wiki/AD8367:-RMS-amp-board-modification

 ### new ADA4857 RMS amplifier